+44 (0) 121 582 0192 [email protected]

 5. Transparency and Explainability

-Another significant trend is the emphasis on transparency and explainability in AI systems.
+Another significant trend is the emphasis on transparency and explainability in generative artificial intelligence systems.
 This means organisations must be able to explain how their AI models work and make decisions, particularly when these decisions impact individuals.
 This transparency is vital for maintaining public trust and for compliance with legal requirements.

 6. Data Anonymisation and Synthetic Data